prodo-dev/plz/README.md

 Plz offers a command-line interface.
 You start by adding a `plz.config.json` file to the directory where you have your source code.
 This file contains, among other things, the command you run to put your program to work (for instance, `python3 main.py`).
-Then you can run the program with `plz run`.
-This runs the program in the Plz environment.
+Then you can use Plz to run your program with `plz run`.
 The following example (provided in this repository) demonstrates this:

 ```
 sergio@spaceship:~/plz/examples/pytorch$ plz run